 - Equipment.
 You don’t need the best equipment right from the beginning.
 In fact, the microphone on a smartphone is often good enough.
 But, as your audience increases, it’s worth looking at higher quality tools.

 - Planning and research.
-Your content needs to be high value.
+Your content needs to be of high value.
 A podcast isn’t much use if it just says the same thing that dozens of other ones have said.
 Part of this involves figuring out what your audience is looking for and providing it.
 More than anything – think about why people should listen to your content.
 What value does it offer?

 Why did my podcast fail?
 I didn’t do enough research.
 I thought of a topic, took some quick notes, and then just talked to myself for an hour.
 The audio quality was terrible, and the content was pretty boring, especially if you listened to each episode.
 I found myself rambling and repeating a lot of the same ideas.